ZachHaber/LCExtraTerminalCommands/README.md

 - Narobic (Thanks for the logo, much love!)

 # Versions
+## V1.4.0
+### Additions:
+- 's' command, does the same as the vanilla 'switch' command.
+Includes player

 ## V1.3.5
 ### Bug Fixes:
 - Weather Filter condition broken